afshaan4/loudsounds/README.md

 # loudsounds
-Script that listens for loud sounds and records them.
+Script that listens for loud sounds and records them, uses pyaudio.

 The idea is to put this on a pi and have it run overnight so I can finally know how many drag races happen overnight.